-Derby and Derbyshire Template Safeguarding/Child Protection Policy for Education Providers Adopted and personalised by Hallam Fields Junior School - Issued July 2023
+Derby and Derbyshire Safeguarding/Child Protection Policy for Education Providers July 2024

 This template policy has been developed and updated by representatives from the Derby and Derbyshire Safeguarding Children Partnership (DDSCP) Derby and Derbyshire Education subgroups.
 The DDSCP education subgroups have approved and signed off the template policy.